lowRISC/opentitan/hw/ip/otbn/README.md

 For more details about the toolchain, see the [user guide](https://docs.opentitan.org/doc/ug/otbn_sw)).

-`otbn-as` and `otbn-ld` can be used to build .elf files for use with simulations.
+`otbn-as` and `otbn_ld.py` can be used to build .elf files for use with simulations.
 They work work similarly to binutils programs they wrap.

 ```
 hw/ip/otbn/util/otbn-as -o prog_bin/prog.o prog.s
-hw/ip/otbn/util/otbn-ld -o prog_bin/prog.elf prog_bin/prog.o
+hw/ip/otbn/util/otbn_ld.py -o prog_bin/prog.elf prog_bin/prog.o
 ```

 Will assemble and link `prog.s` resulting in `prog_bin/prog.elf` that can be run